Dr. Dianne Sykes

 “To All Who Come to this Place, Welcome: Postemotionalism and Its Discontents,” American Sociological Association, Washington, DC.

-“The Little Girl was Saved: Organizational Stories and the Adoption and Diffusion of Telemedicine,” American Sociological Association, San Francisco
+“The Little Girl was Saved: Organization Stories and the Adoption and Diffusion of Telemedicine,” American Sociological Association, San Francisco.

 American Sociological Association